0xchase/opensampler2/README.md

  - **Instrument Manager**: Can browse and install instruments from the web.
 Render description and preview for each instrument.
  - **Batch Sample Processor**: Can take some set of samples, and apply some transformation, effect, etc to them and re-export
  - **Auto sampler**: Like sample robot, create sample library from VST using embedded VST host
+ - **Effect Modeler**: Like Kemper amp modeling, can capture tone transfer with convolution.

 ---

 ### Promotion